We support international students with resources that help them thrive in their new community:

 Interning is one of the most effective strategies in launching your career.
 Internships often connect you directly or indirectly to the top art and design industry leaders.

-All students have the opportunity while at the college to explore professional work.
+All students have the opportunity while at CCA to explore professional work.
 In fact, many of our programs require students to complete an internship prior to graduating.

 - Architekten Sievert/Liesler, Germany